-Chateau Vray Croix de Gay dates back to the end of the 19th century, when it was formed by Joseph Brisson.
-The first purchase by Brisson was for the plot known as Domaine des Grands Champs.
+Chateau Vray Croix de Gay dates back to the end of the 19th century when it was formed by Joseph Brisson.
+The first parcel purchased by Brisson was the plot known as Domaine des Grands Champs.

 For a period of time, the sales and winemaking of Chateau Vray Croix de Gay were handled by Ets.
 Moueix under an arrangement that ended in 2005.
 Since then, his descendants Aline and Paul Goldschmidt took over managing the Right Bank property.